bd/twidor/README.md

 ## Limitations

 * Labels for macro keys are shortened to the first three letters.
-This is currently not an issue because current keymaps have no more than 2-letter macros in 2-button chords.
+This is not an issue any of the popular keymaps, since they have no more than 2-letter macros in 2-button chords.
-* Up/down/right/left arrows key labels are not shown, since current lessons do not use them.
-* For Typemax, while the keyboards does not show mouse buttons, mapped mouse buttons do work for training purposes.
+* The visual keymap does not show the mouse buttons.
-* Twidor silently ignores input of upper-case letters, since the original design was for training on lower case only.

 ## How to Build